 No real coaching can happen unless the coach ascertains the present emotional being of self and the client’

 The research paper mainly focuses on the following aspects of coaching.

 - EQ: its importance during coaching

-- Emotional Awareness: its importance for the coaches
+- Emotional Awareness: it is important for the coaches

-- Various EQ assessment tools available; what exactly they measure
+- Various EQ assessment tools are available; what exactly they measure

 - Findings of the survey carried out among coaches – their suggestions in improving coaching awareness